-Compared to the French Easel (at 13 lbs.) or most other outdoor painting set-ups, the Plein Air System is MUCH lighter in weight; The system weighs under 4 lbs. and the tripod is 3 lbs.for a total of around 7 lbs..
+Compared to the French Easel (at 13 lbs.) or most other outdoor painting set-ups, the Coulter Easel is MUCH lighter in weight; The system weighs under 4 lbs. and the tripod is 3 lbs.for a total of around 7 lbs..
 Another big difference is that our system sets up in less than a minute!

 Many of the parts are made from solid oak which makes it very durable for field work and packing it for travel.
+The Palette frame is made from lightweight Pine and the mixing areas are Baltic Birch.
 There are no complicated moving parts to break and if you accidentally lose a part it may be found in most hardware stores.

 The palette has more than twice the paint mixing space (Standard palette is 12" by 16") than most outdoor systems but remarkably weighs less.
 You can also use the inside of the wings to double your mixing room, or to use as space to lay brushes, palette knives, and other painting materials.
 It is like having a portable table to work from.
 You may have a piece of glass or plexiglass cut and installed inside the palette if you want.
-I recommend that you let the oil cure the wood palette to make it hard and slick just like the artist's thumb held palettes that have been used for over a hundred years.
+I recommend that you let the oil cure the wood palette to make it hard and slick just like the Master's thumb held palettes that have been used for over a hundred years.
+If you choose to just use the wood to mix your paint on, apply ONE coat of linseed oil to the inside surface of the Baltic Birch and then wipe excess off.
+This is only to take up some of the absorbancy of the dry wood when you first squeeze out your oil paint.
+Too much linseed oil will "soften" the wood too much and you will nick it with your palette knife.
 Many artists are also putting their Acrylic and Watercolor palettes, or Pastel boxes inside or on the palette, so it can be used for other mediums besides oil.

-If you order the complete Plein Air System with the tripod, (The SLIK F740 full size tripod folds up shorter (20") and will fit into most small rolling luggage carriers and is much easier to put in or strap onto your backpack.)
+If you order the complete Plein Air/Travel System with the tripod, (The SLIK F740 full size tripod folds up shorter (20") and will fit into most small rolling luggage carriers and is much easier to put in or strap onto your backpack.)
 On the "STANDARD" size systems I am using the SLIK U8000 which is 23" long and weighs the same as the SLIK F740 at 3.5 lbs.
 I will have attached the tripod "Quick Release Plate" on the Panel Holder.
 This may become loose on occasion.
 It has a small flip up plastic thumbscrew to re-tighten it.
 (Don't use pliers as it could break the flip up thumbscrew.)
 Also make sure you have the Panel Clips with the "BEVEL" edge turned in toward the panel as to wedge it in place when you secure you panel.
+The "Wide Clips" have four brass screws that you can secure your panel with.
 The last tip is to use the LARGE TRIPOD "HANDLE" not the small thumb knobs to adjust the position of the tripod head to attach the Panel Holder.
 This gives the tripod head more stability to hold the Panel Holder steady while you are painting.
 If you have questions watch the "Standard" video.